-Two cancellations without notifications (no shows) for events in rooms with standard setup configurations can result in denial of space requests and/or cancellation of space(s) already reserved for no less than one semester.
-Failure to cancel reservations for events involving any special setup at least two (2) business days prior to the event date will be responsible for all charges stated on the reservation contract and may result in denial of space request and/or cancellation of space already reserved for no less than one semester.
-Events beyond the control of the Student Organization such as extreme weather or Acts of God will be taken into consideration if a last-minute cancelation is made.
+Two "no shows" (cancellation without notification) for events in rooms with standard setup configurations can result in denial of space requests and/or cancellation of space already reserved for no less than one semester.

+Failure to cancel reservations for events involving any special setup at least two (2) business days prior to the event date will be responsible for all charges stated on the reservation contract, and may result in denial of space request and/or cancellation of space already reserved for no less than one semester.